oscar-defelice/DSAcademy-lectures/Lectures_src/README.md

 ## [Software and Tools](https://oscar-defelice.github.io/DSAcademy-lectures/Lectures_src/05.Software_tools) 🔧

-This lecture is aimed to introduce the use some powerful tools:
+This lecture is aimed to introduce some powerful tools:

 - [Tableau](https://www.tableau.com/products/public/) for data visualisation and dashboards.
 - [Git and GitHub](https://www.github.com/) for code versioning and collaboration.